Skip to content

 • nginx.ingress.kubernetes.io/force-ssl-redirect: When set to "true", enables SSL redirect for HTTP requests.
 This annotation is treated exactly the same as ssl-redirect.
 For kgateway, this maps to a RequestRedirect filter on HTTPRoute rules that redirects HTTP to HTTPS with a 301 status code.
 Note that ingress-nginx redirects with code 308, but that isn’t supported by gateway API.

 Note: Both annotations are supported and treated identically.
-If either annotation is set to "true" (case-insensitive), SSL redirect will be enabled.
+If either annotation is set to "true" (case-insensitive), SSL redirect is enabled.
 The redirect filter is added at the rule level in the HTTPRoute, redirecting all HTTP traffic to HTTPS.

 Regex Path Matching and Rewrites